 - In a bowl mix together the confectioners sugar and meringue powder.

 - Add in about 2 tablespoons of the water and all of the vanilla extract.
 Mix together and determine if the consistency needs more water.
-For piping and flooding sugar cookies, and gingerbread cookies etc, I find the full 3 ½ tablespoons of water is good.
-But you may want to add it a little bit at a time so you don’t end up with too thin an icing.
+Add about a 1/4 tsp at a time and mix thoroughly before adding more.

 Notes